datacamp-content-public/ML-TDAF/chapter1.md

 xp: 50
 ```

-¿Cuál es el dato mayor?
+¿Cuál es el número mayor?

 `@hint`

 `@possible_answers`
-- A
+- 1
-- [B]
+- [5]
-- C
+- 2
-- D
+- 3

 `@feedback`
-- A is not correct
+- 1 is not correct
-- B is correct!
+- 5 is correct!
-- C is not correct
+- 2 is not correct
-- D is not correct
+- 3 is not correct